Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-cloud-connector.md

 If there are no page restrictions, the connector checks for space-level permissions -
 * In case the space has 'anonymous users' access enabled, the content is visible to all users within your tenant.
 * In case 'anonymous access' isn't enabled, the space-level permissions are honored.
-* In case space-level permissions are not defined, the content is not visible to any user in your tenant.
+* In case space-level permissions aren't defined, the content is not visible to any user in your tenant.

 >[!IMPORTANT]
 >Permissions are managed at the space and page level only, and parent page permissions are not taken into consideration.